 An Introduction to Pakistan's Military

-Authors: Francisco Aguilar, Francisco Aguilar is a former Belfer Center International and Global Affairs (BIGA) Student Fellow, 2011-12, Randy Bell, Former Belfer IGA Fellow 2008-2010, Belfer Center for Science and International Affairs, Natalie Black, Sayce Falk, Sayce Falk is a former Belfer Center International and Globall Affairs (BIGA) Student Fellow, 2010-11, Sasha Rogers, Sasha Rogers is a former Belfer Center International and Global Affairs (BIGA) Student Fellow, 2010-11, Aki J. Peritz
+Authors: Francisco Aguilar, Former Belfer Center International and Global Affairs (BIGA) Student Fellow, 2011-12, Randy Bell, Former Belfer IGA Fellow 2008-2010, Belfer Center for Science and International Affairs, Natalie Black, Sayce Falk, Former Belfer Center International and Globall Affairs (BIGA) Student Fellow, 2010-2011, Sasha Rogers, Former Belfer Center International and Global Affairs (BIGA) Student Fellow, 2010-2011, Aki J. Peritz

 The Pakistani military remains an opaque entity, both inside and outside of the country.
 Few publicly available reports exist for those seeking a basic understanding of its leaders, functions, or allegiances.
 An Introduction to Pakistan's Military is the first of two Belfer Center reports examining the Pakistani military.
 To assemble this report, the authors interviewed over two-dozen retired Pakistani military officers, principally in Islamabad and Karachi.
 The authors also conducted nearly forty additional interviews with Pakistani politicians, civil society actors, journalists, and military experts, as well as with US and European military, diplomatic, and intelligence officers and analysts.